WOVNio/wovnjava/README.en.md

  `<link rel="canonical" href="http://site.com/en/page.html">` if you are using `path` URL pattern.

  ### 2.21. overrideContentLength
-Configures if wovnjava should set the Content-Length header after translation.
+Configures if wovnjava should set the response Content-Length header after translation.
 This setting defaults to `false`.
 If you experience issues with truncated responses, turning this setting on may help.

 ## Supported Langauges